Housing, property and community

 Apply for a heating assistance rebate: Heating Assistance Rebate Program

-The Heating Assistance Rebate Program helps low-income Nova Scotians with the cost of home heating.
+The Heating Assistance Rebate Program helps low-and modest-income Nova Scotians with the cost of home heating.

 Apply for a property tax rebate: Property Tax Rebate for Seniors